To tuck in bag or not

 ;O)

 I see that a few others here have concerns regarding bag weight loosening the barrier.
-I had the same concerns but the link below offer a cheap (5) and easy fix.
+I had the same concerns but the link below offers a cheap (5) and easy fix.
 The belt is only 1 inch wide so there are no comfort issues.
 It's also easy to adjust so as my bag gains weight I can tighten the belt a bit at a time.
 Works well even with my hernia.
 I used to tuck occasionally but didn't like the bag being constricted.
 Hope this is useful to someone.

 Reply to StPetie